Why WKU English?

 - Explore the benefits of your high level of achievement in The International English Honor Society, Sigma Tau Delta

-- Participate in film festivals, discussion and more in the Film Club
+- Participate in film festivals and discuss your love for film in the Film Club

-- Express your creative talents and watch them become concrete by submitting work to the Zephyrus (our undergraduate literary magazine), Goldenrod, or the Jim Wayne Miller Celebration of Writing
+- Express your creative talents and watch them become concrete by submitting work to Zephyrus (our undergraduate literary magazine), Goldenrod, or the Mary Ellen and Jim Wayne Miller Celebration of Writing

 - Work with a faculty member to shape your work for publication in The Ashen Egg (our undergraduate journal of English scholarship)